 Simplify.JS calls itself a "tiny high-performance JavaScript polyline simplification library.
 It was extracted from Leaflet, the "leading open-source JavaScript library for mobile-friendly interactive maps".
 Due to its usage in leaflet and Turf.js, a geospatial analysis library, it is the most common used library for polyline simplification.
-The library itself currently has 20,066 weekly downloads while the Turf.js derivate @turf/simplify has 30,389.
-Turf.js maintains an unmodified fork of the library in its own repository.
+The library itself has currently 20,066 weekly downloads while the Turf.js derivate

+@turf/simplify has 30,389.